kubernetes/sig-release/release-team/role-handbooks/emeritus-adviser/README.md

 ## Responsibilities
 Responsibilities for the EA are to help enable the Release Team.
 Activities the EA is responsible for are

-* Tracking the former release retrospective AIs
+* Track the former release retrospective AIs
-* Creating the incoming release shadow surveys
+* Create the incoming release shadow surveys
-* Assisting release role leads in shadow selection
+* Assist release role leads in shadow selection
-* Running a general shadow orientation for folks, explaining the basics of the release team
+* Run a general shadow orientation for folks, explaining the basics of the release team
-* Checking in on leads and shadows throughout the release and offering support to them
+* Check in on leads and shadows throughout the release and offering support to them
-* Conducting Shadow experience surveys throughout the release cycle and a lead/mentor questionaire at the end of the cycle
+* Conduct Shadow experience surveys throughout the release cycle and a lead/mentor questionaire at the end of the cycle
-* Helping facilitate the release retro (if no other facilitator can be found)
+* Facilitate the release retro at the end of the cycle

 ## Requirements